antoniotejada/QtVTT/README.md

 - Shared and private handouts
 - Create and edit walls, add points after a given point, remove a point, split wall in two, remove empty walls
+- Edit doors by turning into walls back and forth
 - Text editor for adventure script, with realtime table of contents, search, (some) markdown tag and keyboard shortcut formatting support, tables, and images.
-- Grid cell size resizing, panning
+- Intuitive grid cell size and origin setting
 - Automatic wall creation via contour detection
 - Open Dyson Logos page as campaign (eg https://dysonlogos.blog/2022/01/08/heart-of-darkling-frog-tower/ )
 - Show player viewport on DM view, synchronize to player's and remote views